raisasherif/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a Post-doc at the department of Public Economics at the [Max Planck Institute for Tax Law and Public Economics](https://www.tax.mpg.de/en/home.html/).
+I am a Post-doc at the department of Public Economics at the [Max Planck Institute for Tax Law and Public Economics](https://www.tax.mpg.de/en/home.html/) in Munich.

 My research tries to bring insights from experimental and behavioural economics to study individual decisions in collective action problems like environmental behaviours or voting.